OmarShehata11/Important-Notes/Important Notes/Shell Notes/someBasicCommands.md

 /etc/nsswitch.conf # tell the OS where to go to fetch information it needs /etc/rsyslog.conf # and check also the /etc/rsyslog.d directory

-/usr/share/exploitdb # the exploits which apear in the results of searchexploit tool
+/usr/share/exploitdb # the exploits which apear in the results of searchsploit tool

 /var/log # direcotory
 |